 Sedums are remarkably resilient little plants and ideally suited to green roofing.
-However, in extreme conditions, they may need a little extra TLC
+However, in extreme conditions, they may need a little extra TLC!

 If your sedum roof turns red, but the leaves are still glossy and turgid, there’s no need to water it.
 The changes are cosmetic and temporary.
 Keep an eye out for any changes though.

-The brilliant think about the sedums’ survival mode is that unwanted plants, just don’t have it.
+The brilliant thing about the sedums’ survival mode is that unwanted plants, just don’t have it.
 Hot dry weather will kill off the weeds so you don’t have to.
 So look upon this time as a free maintenance session.
 Unless of course, the plants you want are truly suffering.